 Dr. Richards continued his education at the University of Western Ontario, where he graduated M.D. in 1966.
 He interned at St Boniface Hospital in Winnipeg.
-This was followed by 2 years of service with the Royal Canadian Air Force in Baden-Soligin, Germany.
+This was followed by 2 years of service with the Royal Canadian Air Force in Baden-Soelligen, Germany (C.F.B.
+Baden-Soellingen closed in 1993).
 In 1971, Dr. Richards did a year of general surgical residency at the Winnipeg Health Science Centre.
 In 1972, Dr. Richards took a position with External Affairs in London, England.

 Dr. Richards moved to Blenheim in 1974 and worked in a family medical practice with Dr. Peter Green at 15 George Street.
 Mrs. Richards worked in the medical office as a medical secretary.
 Eventually Dr. Richards and Dr. Peter Green built a medical clinic at 34 Ellen Street.
 In 1981, Dr. Richards accepted a position with Health Canada in Winnipeg.
-He was the Head of the Northern Medical Unit and in 1991, he became the Head of the Northern Medical Unit for Ontario for Health Canada in Ottawa.
+He was the head of the Northern Medical Unit and in 1991, he became the head of the Northern Medical Unit for Ontario for Health Canada (Ottawa).

 Dr. Richards had many interests.
 He enjoyed reading, playing the piano, dancing, gardening and playing bridge.
 He enjoyed cooking and he enjoyed the outdoors.
 He liked to go camping and fishing and spending time on his boat at Kenora and Lake Erie.
 He also refurbished antique furniture.
 Dr. Richards enjoyed skiing with his family, both downhill and cross country.
 The family enjoyed trips across Canada and to Europe in search of the best snow.

-Dr. Richards died in Ottawa on the 2nd of December, 2002.
+Dr. Richards died at his home in Ottawa on the 2nd of December, 2002.

 *Dr. Peter Green also appears on the Chatham-Kent Physician Tribute website.